 Summer Air Conditioning Maintenance Guide

-1. Air Conditioning Filters
+1. Check and Replace Your Air Filters

-The most important thing that you can do as a homeowner to make sure your HVAc system is operating properly is to make sure your air filters aren’t dirty and clogged.
+The most important thing that you can do as a homeowner to make sure your HVAC system is operating properly is to make sure your air filters are not dirty and clogged.
 Create calendar and phone reminders to check your air filters every 30 days.
 In the summer, they should be replaced every 30-90 days, depending on the type of filter you have.

 Never wait more than 90 days to make an air filter replacement.
-A dirty air filter will reduce airflow to your system, which can result in a variety of problems including frozen evaporator coils, dirty air ducts, clogged condensate drain lines, insufficient cooling, higher energy bills, and much more.
+A dirty air filter will reduce airflow to your system, which can result in a variety of problems including frozen evaporator coils, dirty air ducts, clogged condensate drain lines, insufficient cooling, and higher energy bills.

 For most central air conditioning units, you can find your air filter connected to your duct system.
-If you have an air cleaner, such as UV germicidal irradiation, then it the filter is very close by.
+If you have an air cleaner, such as UV germicidal irradiation, the filter is very close by.
 Other possible locations for your air filter include:

 - Inside the air handler (in your attic or basement).
-There should be visible slot at the top or bottom of the unit (usually the bottom).
-Look for where the return air ducts connect to the blower fan and the removable cover should be nearby.
+There should be visible slot at the top or bottom of the unit (usually the bottom) Look for where the return air ducts connect to the blower fan and the removable cover should be nearby

 In order to clean your window AC unit (almost all of them contain a reusable filter), follow the directions below:

-- Unplug the unit.
+- Unplug the unit

-- Remove the front cover (may require unscrewing some screws).
+- Remove the front cover (may require unscrewing some screws)

 - Once removed, you should be able to see the filter.
-Remove it (again, you may need a screwdriver).
+Remove it (again, you may need a screwdriver)

-- Instead of replacing the filter, clean it (make sure it is a reusable filter).
+- Instead of replacing the filter, clean it (make sure it is a reusable filter)

 - To clean your air filter, take it outside and shake out any large pieces of dust and debris.
-Next, take your garden hose and rinse it thoroughly with soap and water.
+Next, take your garden hose and rinse it thoroughly with soap and water

-- Only after the air filter completely dries can you put it back into place.
+- Only after the air filter completely dries can you put it back into place

 Simply replacing your air filter when it’s due can end up saving you up to 15% off of your cooling expenses.
 Homes with large households, pets, or excessive dust and debris may require more frequent air filter replacements.

-2. Evaporator Coils
+2. Keep Your Evaporator Coils Clean

 This dirty water ends up in your drain pan and eventually into your condensate drain line.
 When the evaporator coils are dirty, there is a much higher risk of your condensate drain line becoming clogged.
 Clogged condensate drain lines can cause leaks in your home, leading to costly water damage.

 Tips & Insights: Why Is My Air Conditioner Making Strange Sounds?

-3. Condenser Coils
+3. Inspect Your Condenser Coils

 The other coil system at work for your HVAC system is located in your outdoor condenser unit.
-Condenser coils can get dirty and clogged from grass clippins, twigs, dirt, and other debris.
+Condenser coils can get dirty and clogged from grass clippings, twigs, dirt, and other debris.
 In order to keep your HVAC system operating efficiently, you will want to periodically inspect your outdoor unit and clean it every 1-2 months.

 In order to keep your outdoor condenser unit clean, there are a few things you can do (or not do):

 - Keep plants and foliage away from the unit.
-Although it is tempting to hide your unsightly HVAC unit, it needs a minimum clearance of 2 feet in order to receive the proper airflow for your cooling system to work.
+Although it is tempting to hide your unsightly HVAC unit, it needs a minimum clearance of 2 feet in order to receive the proper airflow for your cooling system to work

-- Consider xeriscaping around your outdoor HVAC unit to reduce the amount of grass and other organic material from clogging up your system.
+- Consider xeriscaping around your outdoor HVAC unit to reduce the amount of grass and other organic material from clogging up your system

 - Remove plants, leaves, twigs, and other debris from your unit every month.
-After a heavy storm, go outside to inspect your unit.
+After a heavy storm, go outside to inspect your unit

-- Never stack anything on top of your outdoor HVAC unit.
+- Never stack anything on top of your outdoor HVAC unit

 Although your HVAC contractor should clean your outdoor unit during every maintenance inspection, it really should get more cleanings than just one a year.

-You will also want to inspect ALL of your doors and windows for proper air sealing.
+You will also want to inspect all of your doors and windows for proper air sealing.
 Read this home air sealing guide to learn how to properly air seal your home.
 Improving the insulation around your home can save you hundreds of dollars every year.

 Tips & Insights: 5 Types of Furnace Problems & Ways to Fix